 Transform Program for high-performing teams:in 2020, we launched the second edition of the Transform Program, this time for the team from headquarters and for the managers of the Security activity, a total of 19 people from the central offices in Spain.
 The objectives we pursue with this program are:

-- influence when they act as a unit. - To integrate a team, align it, consolidate it.
+- For them to see themselves as a team and recognize their ability to influence when they act as a unit. - To integrate a team, align it, consolidate it.